The absolute seawater entropy: Part II. Case studies: Numerical applications

 \subsection{The SCICEX'96 experiment}

-c To maximise the chances of observing significant impacts of salinity on absolute entropy profiles, it was necessary to find a well-documented example of an oceanic profile with both large variations in salinity and small variations in temperature.
-The vertical profiles shown in the Figs.~\ref{Fig_TEOS10_SCICEX96_43}, already plotted by \citet[][his Fig.~1, p.2]{Steele_al_JGR_2004}, can serve this purpose.
+To maximise the chances of observing significant impacts of salinity on absolute entropy profiles, it was necessary to find a well-documented example of an oceanic profile with both large variations in salinity and small variations in temperature.
+The vertical profiles shown in the Figs.~\ref{Fig_TEOS10_SCICEX96_43}, already plotted by \citet[][his Fig.~1, p.~2]{Steele_al_JGR_2004}, can serve this purpose.

-The aim of the paper by \cite{Steele_al_JGR_2004} was to study the circulation and interannual variability of summertime Pacific origin halocline waters in the Arctic Ocean, with the SCICEX'96$\,$\footnote{$\:$The general Web page of the ``SCICEX'' (Science Ice Exercise) is \url{https://nsidc.org/scicex/scicex-data}, with all the vertical CTD profiles available on the page: \url{https://www.nodc.noaa.gov/archive/arc0021/0000568/1.1/data/0-data/} (Submarine Arctic Science Program).} (cast 43) CTD vertical profiles typical of the Canadian Basin shown in the Figure~\ref{Fig_TEOS10_SCICEX96_43}.
-This vertical profiles is made of the ``summer Pacific halocline water'' layer (2), with a subsurface temperature maximum, located in between the mixed ``surface layer'' (1) and the deeper ``Atlantic layer'' (3).
+The aim of the paper by \cite{Steele_al_JGR_2004} was to study the circulation and interannual variability of summertime Pacific origin halocline waters in the Arctic Ocean, with the SCICEX'96$\,$\footnote{$\:$The general webpage of the ``SCICEX'' (Science Ice Exercise) is \url{https://nsidc.org/scicex/scicex-data}, with all the vertical CTD profiles available on the page \url{https://www.nodc.noaa.gov/archive/arc0021/0000568/1.1/data/0-data/} (Submarine Arctic Science Program).} (cast 43) CTD vertical profiles typical of the Canadian Basin shown in Figure~\ref{Fig_TEOS10_SCICEX96_43}.
+This vertical profile is made of the ``summer Pacific halocline water'' layer (2), with a subsurface temperature maximum located in between the mixed ``surface layer'' (1) and the deeper ``Atlantic layer'' (3).